ModelEarth/community/samples/markdown/README.md

 Examples of editing using markdown language [Markdown to HTML (Dillinger)](https://dillinger.io/)

-The process of creating fast sites using static pages with APIs is referred to as [JAM Stack Development](https://jamstack.org)
+[JAM Stack Development](https://jamstack.org) - The process of creating fast sites using static pages with APIs.

 Advanced: Pre-process with [Gatsby](https://www.gatsbyjs.org/) which delivers static content enfused with React.